txtor/seek/README.md

 1. line: full matching line
 1. count: number of matches in the current file
 1. target: the name of the matching target

+### Alias
+Some common operations:

+    seek -t:dir .
+search in the current directory
+    seek -t:dir -m:begin .
+search in the current directory  recursively
+    seek -t:name -m:end txt
+search files with .txt extension

+One could define argument alias for common operations.
+This could be defined at compile time or by the user at a `.seek` file.